isaqueDaSilva/CupcakeCorner/README.md

 # Features

 - List of available Cupcakes;
-- Page to check Cupcake details;
+- Newest Cupcake Highlight;
+- Create, Update and Delete an Cupcake(Admin Version)
+- Real-Time information about Orders
 - Page to place a cupcake order
-- Shopping cart page;
 - Profile page;
 - Authentication;